Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Methodology

-The selection process begins with Primary Sampling Units (PSUs), typically comprising counties or groups of contiguous counties, chosen through probability proportional to size methods.
-This approach guarantees a geographically representative sample of the U.S. population.
-The PSUs are then subdivided into smaller segments, enabling targeted sampling within specific locales.
-Households within these segments are systematically sampled, and individuals are selected based on demographic criteria such as age, sex, and race/ethnicity.
-This stratification allows for analyses across various population groups.
+The NHANES cohorts use a sophisticated multistage probability sampling design to represent the U.S. civilian non-institutionalized population.
+Sampling begins with Primary Sampling Units (PSUs), usually counties or groups of counties, selected with probability proportional to size.
+PSUs are subdivided, households are sampled, and individuals are chosen using stratification criteria such as age, sex, and race/ethnicity.

-However, the inherent heterogeneity across states, including variations in ethnic composition, socioeconomic status, and health outcomes, challenges the assumption of exchaengability data within NHANES.
-Such variability necessitates careful statistical considerations, especially when applying conformal inference algorithms that rely on the principles of exchangeability and i.i.d. assumptions for providing non-asymptotic guarantees.
+However, demographic and geographic heterogeneity across states—differences in ethnic makeup, socioeconomic status, and health outcomes—may violate the exchangeability assumption.
+This poses challenges for applying conformal prediction algorithms that rely on exchangeability or i.i.d.\ assumptions for finite-sample validity.